Author: Dr. Theo Notteboom

 Notwithstanding diversity in calling patterns on the observed routes, carriers select up to five regional ports of call per loop.
 Shipping lines have significantly increased average vessel sizes deployed on routes.
 In October 2019, the average container vessel on the Asia – North Europe trade had a capacity of 16,100 TEU compared to 11,711 TEU in 2015, 9,444 TEU in 2012, 6,164 TEU in 2006, and 4,250 TEU in 2002.
 These scale increases in vessel size have put downward pressure on the average number of European port calls per loop on the Far East-North Europe trade: 4.9 ports of call in 1989, 3.84 in 1998, 3.77 in October 2000, 3.68 in February 2006, 3.35 in December 2009 and 3.48 in April 2012.
 However, in recent years, the number of port calls has slightly increased, mainly driven by the carriers’ focus on increasing vessel utilization.
 As a result, the average number of European port calls per loop on the Far East-North Europe trade reached 4.52 in July 2015, 4.59 in April 2017, and 4.11 in June 2019.
 Two extreme forms of line bundling are round-the-world services and pendulum services.

 The second possibility is bundling container cargo by combining two or more liner services.
 The three main cargo bundling options include a hub-and-spoke network (hub/feeder), interlining/intersection, and relay.
 The establishment of global networks has given rise to hub port development at the crossing points of trade lanes.
-Intermediate hubs emerged since the mid-1990s within many global port systems: Freeport (Bahamas), Salalah (Oman), Tanjung Pelepas (Malaysia), Gioia Tauro, Algeciras, Taranto, Cagliari, Damietta, Tanger Med, and Malta in the Mediterranean, to name but a few.
+Intermediate hubs have emerged since the mid-1990s within many global port systems: Freeport (Bahamas), Salalah (Oman), Tanjung Pelepas (Malaysia), Gioia Tauro, Algeciras, Taranto, Cagliari, Damietta, Tanger Med, and Malta in the Mediterranean, to name but a few.
 Hubs have a range of common characteristics in terms of nautical accessibility, proximity to main shipping lanes, and ownership, in whole or in part, by carriers or multinational terminal operators.
 Transshipments are growing as a share of maritime containerized traffic, from around 11% in 1980, 19% in 1990, 26% in 2000 to about 29% in 2010, and 28% in 2012.

 Most intermediate hubs are located along the global beltway or equatorial round-the-world route (i.e. the Caribbean, Southeast and East Asia, the Middle East, and the Mediterranean).
 These nodes multiply shipping options and improve connectivity within the network through their pivotal role in regional hub-and-spoke networks and cargo relay and interlining operations between the carriers’ east-west services and other inter and intra-regional services.
 Container ports in Northern Europe, North America, and mainland China mainly act as gateways to the respective hinterlands and do not account for significant transshipment volumes.

 Two developments undermine the position of pure transshipment/interlining hubs.
 First, the insertion of hubs often represents a temporary phase in connecting a region to global shipping networks.
 Hub-and-spoke networks allow considerable economies of scale of equipment.
 Still, the cost-efficiency of larger ships might not be sufficient to offset the extra feeder costs and container lift charges involved.
 Once traffic volumes for the gateway ports are sufficient, hubs are bypassed and become redundant.
-Secondly, transshipment cargo can easily be moved to new hub terminals that emerge along the long-distance shipping lanes, implying a volatile market condition for transshipment hubs.
-Seaports that can combine a transshipment function with gateway cargo to obtain have a less vulnerable and thus more sustainable position in shipping networks.
+Second, transshipment cargo can easily be moved to new hub terminals that emerge along the long-distance shipping lanes, implying a volatile market condition for transshipment hubs.
+Seaports that can combine a transshipment function with gateway cargo having a less vulnerable and, thus, more sustainable position in shipping networks.

 In channeling gateway and transshipment flows through their shipping networks, container carriers aim to control key terminals in the network.
 Decisions on the desired port hierarchy are guided by strategic, commercial, and operational considerations.
 Shipping lines rarely opt for the same port hierarchy because a terminal can be a regional hub for one shipping line and a secondary feeder port for another operator.